GeoscienceAustralia/wagl/docs/source/hdf5.rst

 Geospatial Information
 ----------------------

 Geospatial information for *IMAGE* Class datasets can be stored in various different ways.
-For gaip, we attach 2 attributes specifically related to geospatial context:
+For wagl, we attach 2 attributes specifically related to geospatial context:

 * transform (GDAL like GeoTransform; 6 element array)
 * crs_wkt (CRS stored as a variable length string using the Well Known Text specification

 This approach is very simple, and similar to lots of other mainstream formats such as `ENVI <https://www.harrisgeospatial.com/docs/ENVIHeaderFiles.html>`_, `KEA <http://kealib.org/>`_.
-The geospatial information can automatically be interpreted using *gaip.geobox.GriddedGeoBox*.
+The geospatial information can automatically be interpreted using *wagl.geobox.GriddedGeoBox*.

 Tables
 ------

-Tabulated data created by gaip is stored in HDF5 using the compound datatype, and read back into memory as either a custom *NumPy* datatype, or directly into a *pandas.DataFrame*.
+Tabulated data created by wagl is stored in HDF5 using the compound datatype, and read back into memory as either a custom *NumPy* datatype, or directly into a *pandas.DataFrame*.
 Datatypes are mapped between HDF5 and NumPy as best as possible.
-Additional attached attributes inlcuded by gaip can aid in the transitional mapping.
+Additional attached attributes inlcuded by wagl can aid in the transitional mapping.
 `PyTables <http://www.pytables.org/>`_ could've been used to store the tables, as well as the imagery, however `h5py <http://www.h5py.org/>`_ provides a simpler api, as well as optional mpi driver mode for when the case arises (HDF5 must be compiled with the MPI switch turned on).

 An example table is the *coordinator* table used to define the point locations at which to run the atmospheric calculations.